SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

  - A simulation of a circadian rhythm, where light is turned on/off every 12 hours.
  - A cell divides when some size variable reaches a certain threshold, randomly allocating all species to two daughter cells.

-Events such as these can be modelled using callbacks.
-A callback is a function that is parsed to a `solve()` command, combing an `affect!` function (defining how the callback changes the system) with a `condition` function (a condition for triggering a callback).
-For a throughout the introduction, please read [the section about callbacks in the DifferentialEquations.jl documentation](https://docs.sciml.ai/DiffEqDocs/stable/features/callback_functions/).
+In simple cases events such as these can be modelled symbolically, as described in the [Constraint Equations and Events](@ref constraint_equations) tutorial.
+A more flexible, but low-level, interface is also available via the callback functionality of DifferentialEquations.jl.
+A callback is a function that is passed to the `solve()` command, combing an `affect!` function (defining how the callback changes the system) with a `condition` function (a condition for triggering a callback).
+For a thorough introduction, please read [the section about callbacks in the DifferentialEquations.jl documentation](https://docs.sciml.ai/DiffEqDocs/stable/features/callback_functions/).

 There exist three types of callbacks, `PresetTimeCallback`s `DiscreteCallback`s,